 If you’re trying to move with your children, hiring a knowledgeable child custody attorney can help.
 If you have sole physical custody of your children, an attorney can help you make your case to a judge.
 If you have joint physical custody, an attorney can help you create and inform your child’s other parent of your impending relocation.

-Therefore, regardless of your custody situation, you should consider hiring an attorney for your move.
+Therefore, regardless of your custody situation, you should consider hiring a family law attorney for your move.